Goa polls: AAP promises 80% employment quota for locals in private sector

 Aam Aadmi Party chief Arvind Kejriwal on Tuesday said he will introduce a law to reserve 80% of the jobs in private sector for locals if they are voted to power in Goa in the Assembly elections next year.

-Addressing a press briefing in Goa capital Panaji, Kejriwal announced that one member of each family in Goa will also be given a job.
-He also promised an unemployment allowance of Rs 3,000 every month till the family member does not get the assured job.
+Addressing a press briefing in the Goa capital of Panaji, Kejriwal announced that one member of each family in Goa will also be given a job.
+He also promised an unemployment allowance of Rs 3,000 every month if the family member does not get the assured job.

-Kejriwal said an allowance of Rs 5,000 a month will be given to those who lost their tourism sector jobs due to the coronavirus pandemic and to those who are currently unemployed due to a ban on mining in the state.
+Kejriwal said an allowance of Rs 5,000 a month will be given to those who have lost their jobs in the tourism sector jobs due to the coronavirus pandemic and to those who are unemployed due to the ban on mining in the state.

 In 2018, the Supreme Court had imposed a ban on mining activities in Goa while hearing a petition on illegal iron ores.